 Net zero whole life carbon should be prioritised in lower density areas using on-site renewables.
 While for urban areas net zero whole life carbon will likely require additional offsite renewable energy generation and certified woodland offsetting in the UK.

-The RIBA has developed targets for operational energy use, embodied carbon and water use reduction5.
+The RIBA has developed targets for operational energy use, embodied carbon and water use reductions.
 These take into account the latest recommendations from the Green Construction Board, and have been developed by the RIBA in consultation with other UK professional bodies.
 The targets are progressive yet realistic, and a vital first step to ensure the construction industry has delivered the significant reductions necessary by 2030 in order to have a realistic prospect of achieving net zero carbon for the whole UK building stock by 2050.